 Changes in Appetite and Weight in a Nervous Cat

 A cat suffering from anxiety may display some changes in their appetite.
 This can go either way.
 According to the Journal of Veterinary Science, stressed cats often show signs of food and water refusal.
 If your cat isn’t interested when you offer their favorite treat, they may be suffering from anxiety.
 This may be accompanied by weight loss, if it goes on for a long period of time.
 It can also result in dehydration, if your nervous cat is also refusing water.

 Alternatively, your cat may eat obsessively, leading to potential weight gain.
 Regular vomiting can also be a sign of anxiety.

 Causes of Stress in Cats: Why is My Cat So Nervous?

 Now that we’ve looked at the anxiety in cats symptoms, it’ll be easier to recognize it in your own feline.
-But in order to learn how to calm your nervous kitty, you’ll need to have some idea of what’s causing the problem.
+But in order to learn how to calm your nervous cat, you’ll need to have some idea of what’s causing the problem.